juvar/murano-tutorial/source/introduction.rst

   Class methods contain references to the application plans in Resources folder (see below), which control installation process on a virtual machine.

 **Resources**
-  This folder contains the application plans.
+  This folder contains the execution plans.

-  Very simply put, application plan is a wrapper around sh script.
+  Very simply put, **execution plan** is a wrapper around sh script.
   You pass control to this wrapper when you need to execute *.sh script.
-  Application plans are written in a specific format based on yaml.
+  Execution plans are written in a specific format based on yaml.
-.. todo:: refine terminology: application plan or execution plan?

 **Resources/scripts**
   This folder contains executable scenarios that are used by application plans.